ht, whilbt tho others hal'ely average and a quarter pound:"

 Digitised by the University of Pretoria, Library Services

-walk; this is the after-effect of the birds having eaten
+THE OSTRICH. walk; this is the after-effect of the birds having eaten

 some poison, and although they may live for a long